GoogleCloudPlatform/google-cloud-eclipse/README.md

 1. [Eclipse 4.5 (Mars) or later](https://www.eclipse.org/downloads/eclipse-packages/).
   It's easiest to use the _Eclipse IDE for Java EE Developers_ package.
-You can use Eclipse 4.6 (Neon) or 4.7 (Oxygen) as we define a target platforms to build against.
+You can use Eclipse 4.6 (Neon) or 4.7 (Oxygen) as we define a target platform to build against.

   1. The [m2eclipse plugin](http://www.eclipse.org/m2e/) (also called m2e) is
      required to import the projects into Eclipse.  m2eclipse is included in